 (b.1966) Michael Tuffery was born in Wellington, is Samoan and Cook Islander by descent.
 He is one of New Zealand's leading contemporary artists, renowned as a printmaker, sculptor and painter.
 He attended the fine arts schools of University of Hawai'i and Otago Polytechnic.

 He is a traditional journeyman artist, driven by events.
 Everything he achieves comes from his own experience and knowledge, making his art very personal and autobiographical.

 Tuffery explores the artistic heritage of the Pacific in an innovative and dynamic way bringing together the richness of the Pacific using traditional design motifs, stories, dance and song.

-He used innovation to educate his people of the dangers of obesity amongst Samona's, by creating a series of life-size scultpures of bulls made out of flattened corned beef tins.
-The Islanders became addicted to eating the tinned beef, imported after World War II, and it replaced their traditional diet to a grat extent.
+He used innovation to educate his people of the dangers of obesity amongst Samoa's, by creating a series of life-size scultpures of bulls made out of flattened corned beef tins.
+The Islanders became addicted to eating the tinned beef, imported after World War II, and it replaced their traditional diet to a great extent.
 One of these arresting scultpures is exhibtited at Christchurch Art Gallery.

 (b.
-1946) Fatu Feu'u was born in the village of Poutasi in Western Samoa and is a pionerring and well-respected Polynesian artist.
+1946) Fatu Feu'u was born in the village of Poutasi in Western Samoa and is a pioneering and well-respected Polynesian artist.

 Feu'u has established an international reputation as the 'father' of Pacific Island art in New Zealand.
 He immigrated to Auckland in 1966.